 This volunteering form needs to be completed by the organisation you have carried out volunteering at in order to verify and validate your volunteering experience.
-Once completed it needs to be uploaded to the relevant section under Pathways on My Career.
+Once completed it needs to be sent to the careers team, the easiest way of doing this is for it to be uploaded to the relevant section under Pathways on My Career.